Ed-Cupaioli-LLC/john-bauters/_posts/2023-09-01-emeryville-updates-on-community-safety-housing-transportation-and-the-environment.md

 ---
 Good Day Everyone,

-Summer may be drawing to a close, but it's a great time to check in on a number of items of importance to Emeryville community stakeholder with an update.
+Summer may be drawing to a close, but it's a great time to check in on a number of items of importance to Emeryville community stakeholders with an update.
 In this edition, we'll discuss community safety, affordable housing, transportation, and environmental policies and projects updates.

 ***Community Safety***